What Is Group Of Zebras Called

 There are many ways to support zebra conservation efforts, even if you don't live near zebra habitats.
 One simple way is to donate to organizations that are working to protect zebras and their ecosystems.
 Many conservation organizations rely on donations from the public to fund their research, anti-poaching patrols, and community outreach programs.

 You can also support sustainable tourism initiatives that benefit local communities and promote wildlife conservation.
-By choosing eco-friendly tour operators and purchasing souvenirs from local artisans, you can help ensure that tourism benefits both people and wildlife.
-Furthermore, you can reduce your environmental footprint by making conscious choices about your consumption habits and supporting policies that promote environmental protection.
+That said, by choosing eco-friendly tour operators and purchasing souvenirs from local artisans, you can help confirm that tourism benefits both people and wildlife.
+What's more, you can reduce your environmental footprint by making conscious choices about your consumption habits and supporting policies that promote environmental protection.

 Identifying Zebra Species

 There are three main species of zebras: the plains zebra, the Grévy's zebra, and the mountain zebra.
-Each species has distinct characteristics, including stripe patterns, body size, and habitat preferences.
+In practice, each species has distinct characteristics, including stripe patterns, body size, and habitat preferences.
 The plains zebra is the most common and widespread species, found throughout eastern and southern Africa.
 It has broad, horizontal stripes that extend all the way down to its hooves.
 The Grévy's zebra is the largest zebra species, with narrow, vertical stripes and a white belly.
 It is found in the arid regions of northern Kenya and Ethiopia.
-The mountain zebra is adapted to living in mountainous habitats, with a dewlap (a flap of skin hanging from the throat) and a gridiron pattern on its rump.
-It is found in southwestern Africa.
+Here's the thing — the mountain zebra is adapted to living in mountainous habitats, with a dewlap (a flap of skin hanging from the throat) and a gridiron pattern on its rump.
+This leads to it is found in southwestern Africa.
 Learning to identify the different zebra species can enhance your appreciation for their diversity and ecological roles.

 Common Misconceptions